Using the latest technology to excel, and avoiding capital spend

 Investment in sports facilities, promotional advertising, a new roof, a new member of staff or new teaching and learning technology are all procurement options.
-Given a pot of revenue per year, the challenge is knowing which will add most value.
+Given a pot of revenue per year, the challenge is knowing which will add the most value.

 Let’s consider one of these in more detail – an investment in teaching and learning technology.

-By this we mainly refer to an interactive touchscreen at the front of class, visualisers, mobile devices and classroom audio – all vital in order to generate best academic outcomes.
+By this, we mainly refer to an interactive touchscreen at the front of the class, visualisers, mobile devices and classroom audio – all vital in order to generate best academic outcomes.
 As some evidence of this, over 40,000 state school classrooms have upgraded their out-dated interactive whiteboard and projector solutions to an interactive touchscreen, and approximately half of state schools have purchased at least one touchscreen in their school.

 Why is there this level of investment?
-The reason is because state schools are in competition as well, partly with each other but also with DfE academic targets.
+The reason is that state schools are in competition as well, partly with each other but also with DfE academic targets.
 They know that using the latest interactive technology helps them achieve these targets, and adds value to their school.

 Interactive touchscreen technology is vastly superior in virtually every respect to the obsolete interactive whiteboard with a projector solution used by nearly all independent schools.
 This differential is improved when used alongside other technology – mobile devices, visualisers, educational software and more.

-The objection from an independent school though, will be its cost.
+The objection from an independent school though will be its cost.
 The latest technology isn’t cheap, particularly when buying in multiple units.
 Compared to other spend options, and given the high capital spend, the risk is it won’t add sufficient value.

-Yet this approach over several years means you’re continuing with inferior technology and an independent school falls behind – particularly behind the state schools every parent has the option to send their child to, but also, increasingly, the direct competition.
+Yet this approach over several years means you’re continuing with inferior technology and an independent school falls behind – particularly behind the state schools, every parent has the option to send their child to, but also, increasingly, the direct competition.